cbare/cbare.github.io/_drafts/llm-agents-mooc-spring-2025.md

 ![Language agent framework](../images/llm-agents/yu-su-language-agents-framework.jpg)

-Memory is important for human mem

-### HippoRAG
+### Memory

-Uses a learned associative concept map as an index for non-parametric (in context) learning.
+Memory is central to human learning.
+We recognize patterns and associations relevant to the current context.
+[HippoRAG][301] uses a learned associative concept map as an index for non-parametric (in context) learning.
 Large embedding models perform at least as well.

-###
+### Reasoning

-Can LLMs learn composition reasoning?
+Can LLMs learn compositional and comparative reasoning?

+Examples:

-Barack's wife is Michelle.
+- Barack's wife is Michelle.
 Michelle was born in 1964.
 When was Barack's wife born?

-Comparison?

-Trump is 78.
+- Trump is 78.
 Biden is 82.
 Who is younger?

+[Grokked transformers are implicit reasoners][302]: extended training far beyond overfitting enables reasoning without prompting or fine-tuning.

 ### Planning